 Other information and places to visit near Carnac

-Last but not least, the Brittany coast here is very attractive - Carnac Plage just south of the town is a very popular holiday and seaside resort with about 2 miles of beach.
+The Brittany coast here is very attractive - Carnac Plage just south of the town is a popular holiday and seaside resort with about two miles of beach.
 The beaches are very attractive, and inviting for long walks on the waterfront.

 Tourist classifications for Carnac